The GPS Visualizer Atlas

 Permanent links to your on-line GPS data

 In the past, if you wanted to save a Google Map created with GPS Visualizer, you had to upload the HTML file to your Web site, which can be a bit of a hassle.
 But now, thanks to a new feature called The Atlas, GPS Visualizer will host the map for you; all you have to do is save the appropriate link, which you can post in your blog, share with your friends, etc.

 Of course, you still need to store the data on-line somewhere so that the GPS Visualizer map can access it.
-But if you don't have your own Web space, Google has a couple of possible solutions for you:
+But even if you don't have your own Web site, there are a few possible solutions: